51ngul4r1ty/atoll-core/docs/CODE_STANDARDS.md

 Argument Types
 --------------

-Boolean types should be avoided to improve readability.
-For example, `const doSomething = (convertNullToTrue: boolean)` should be changed to `const doSomething = (nullConversionOption: NullConversionOption)` where `NullConversionOption` is defined as an enum with the value `MapNullToTrue`.
-This makes calling code easier to read: `doSomething(NullConversionOption.MapNullToTrue)` means something, as opposed to `doSomething(true)` that you would have to explore further to understand.
+1. Boolean types should be avoided to improve readability.
+   _For example, `const doSomething = (convertNullToTrue: boolean)` should be changed to `const doSomething = (nullConversionOption: NullConversionOption)` where `NullConversionOption` is defined as an enum with the value `MapNullToTrue`.
+This makes calling code easier to read: `doSomething(NullConversionOption.MapNullToTrue)` means something, as opposed to `doSomething(true)` that you would have to explore further to understand._
+2. As arguments be careful to include full objects when only a couple of properties are needed- this limits the reusability of the functions.
+However, a specialized object can be introduced and exported from that same file that contains the function itself if there are a lot of arguments passed into the function.
+3. Consider using an `options` argument (similar to the code style the "deno" project uses), when this applies, to contain all the various "configuration" type arguments if there are many.